AlexVakhnin/ESP32-Web-SenseAirS8/README.md

-# ESP32 with SenseAirS8 project Platformio-Arduino
+# ESP32 with SenseAirS8 project on Platformio-Arduino
 ESP32-DEVKIT-V3
 SenseAir-S8
 DHT22